 This is where cryptocurrency exchanges come in.
 Most crypto exchanges want to be decentralized because they recognize the importance.
 But right now, it’s extremely difficult to have completely decentralized exchanges because:

-- Whenever you are dealing with banks, you must comply with their full set of centralized policies and regulations.
+- Whenever you are dealing with banks, you must comply with their full set of centralized policies and regulations, including full identity disclosures.

 The varying levels of decentralization